FlanB/portfolio-v2/README.md

 - [x] Snow
 - [ ] Daylight cycle
 - [x] Wind animation
-- [ ] When the mouse overing the tree, the leaves moves
+- [x] When the mouse overing the tree, the leaves moves
 - [ ] Water animation
+- [ ] Perlin noise for generation OR
   - [ ] Ground generation, when there is water next to it, there is more chance that there is still water
   - [ ] Same for mountains

-- [ ] Change weather based on the time of the day
+- [ ] Change weather based on daytime